 In honor of Black History Month and Women’s History Month (which is in March) I decided to share my reflections as an African-American Woman in STEM.
 In my previous post, I talked about Dr. Jewel Plummer Cobb who is an African-American research scientist (Cell Biologist/ Cell Physiologist) that made a great contribution to cancer research.
 At the time she entered graduate school there were few African-American women in STEM.
 Today we are still battling with why there are few African-American women in STEM.
 How can we increase these numbers?
 How can we increase the amount of African-American women in STEM that pursue higher education?

 When I think about this, it makes flashback to my first role model for STEM.
-My first role model was my aunt, that is an electrical engineer.
+My first role model was my aunt, who is an electrical engineer.
 Before her I never heard of engineering.
-As I listened to her talk about engineering, science and research it made my dream real.
+As I listened to her talk about engineering, science, and research it made my dream real.
 I know that having a role model/mentor played a big part in my science career.
 Role models and mentors are very important for everyone, especially in the STEM field.
 If you feel lost, need help with your math homework or want to talk to someone about a STEM career a mentor is there for you.
 Sometimes a little mentoring is all you need for that push to turn your dream into a reality.

 Also, mentors can help you if you want to learn more about different STEM fields.
 If you know a girl who is curious about science be her mentor.
 Tell her that scientists are creators, innovators, and leaders.
 The road is not easy, but it is worth it.
 For example, when I entered high school I didn’t know anyone else that wanted to become a scientist or engineer.
 I felt so alone, but I moved on.
 I told myself that if I am going to enter college I will make sure I learn everything I can to become a research scientist.
 During my senior year of high school I even had to talk to the principal so that I can take an additional calculus course that was not offered at my school so I could apply to college.